Anish Kapoor to mask vandalism on Versailles sculpture

-The 60-metre, abstract steel and rock sculpture that the artist has described as "the vagina of the queen coming into power", was vandalised shortly after it was installed in June, and again this month.
+The 60-meter (197 feet) abstract steel and rock sculpture that the artist has described as "the vagina of the queen coming into power," was vandalized shortly after it was installed in June, and again this month.

-"(The sculpture), which was recently vandalised, will be subject in the coming days to an intervention to hide the damage, under the artist's supervision," Palace of Versailles authorities said in a statement.
+"(The sculpture), which was recently vandalized, will be subject in the coming days to an intervention to hide the damage, under the artist's supervision," Palace of Versailles authorities said in a statement.

 Last year, vandals attacked another controversial artwork, bringing down Paul McCarthy's giant green inflatable sculpture on the famous Place Vendome in Paris after its resemblance to a sex toy sparked an outcry.